Searching for topological dark matter in LIGO data: Analysis

-One reason of having such many possible explanations is the short signal duration observed.
-Being a heavy mass BBH merger, only the last few cycles of the merger were observable in the sensitive frequency range of LIGO and Virgo.
-This property also motivates this part of our study.
-Interaction of TDM with the GW detectors can also generate similar signals to the ones observed.
-A similarity can be expected when a chirp-like evolution is not very clear as TDM signals are symmetric in time unlike chirps; their frequency increases and then decreases in time.
-This trial of an alternative explanation is substantially different than slightly modified merger scenarios such as an eccentric merger or merger of Proca stars.
-We used 8 parameters ($\boldsymbol{\theta}$) in our model.
-These are the 3-D velocity vector of the TDM, a reference time for the signal (equivalent to the distance to the TDM at a reference time) and the 4 parameters that enter the interaction Lagrangian which we introduced earlier: $m_{\rm dark}$, $m_0$, $N_{\rm ratio}$, $g_{\rm DW}$.
-We parametrized the 3-D velocity vector with its speed magnitude, cosine of its zenith angle with respect to the Hanford detector and its azimuth angle with respect to the X-arm of the Hanford detector.
-The CBC signals were paramterized with the 15 parameters: the total detector frame mass of BHs, their mass ratio, their dimensionless 3-D spin vectors with respect to the orbital momentum, cosine of the inclination of the orbital plane with the line of sight, coalescence phase, cosine of declination, right ascension, luminosity distance to source, detection time and the polarization angle of the GW vector.
+We emphasize that our analysis aiming at alternative explanations for selected events in recorded data is substantially different and structurally much simpler than the slightly modified merger scenarios such as an eccentric merger or the merger of Proca stars.
+We use eight distinct fit parameters ($\boldsymbol{\theta}$) in our model, including the three-dimensional velocity vector of the TDM, a reference time for the signal (equivalent to the distance to the TDM at a reference time), and the four parameters that enter the interaction Lagrangian that we introduced earlier, namely, $m_{\rm dark}$, $m_0$, $N_{\rm ratio}$, and $g_{\rm DW}$.
+We consider the signals produced jointly by $m_0$ and $g_{\rm DW}$ by superposing their individually produced signals.
+This allows us to test the complete set of signal forms that is generated by them.
+Furthermore, if both of the interactions are present in reality, their separate analyses would yield inaccurate results due to incomplete modeling.
+We paramterize the three-dimensional velocity vector with its speed magnitude, cosine of its zenith angle with respect to the Hanford detector, and its azimuth angle with respect to the $X$ arm of the Hanford detector.
+The CBC signals, instead, are parametrized by 15 parameters, resulting in a significantly larger parameter space.
+The CBC fit parameters include the total detector frame mass of BHs, their mass ratio, their dimensionless three-dimensional spin vectors with respect to the orbital momentum, the cosine of the inclination of the orbital plane with the line of sight, the coalescence phase,the cosine of declination, the right ascension, the luminosity distance to the source, the detection time and the polarization angle of the GW vector.